Back to rights and freedoms: right by right

 5. States Parties shall ensure that persons with disabilities are able to access general tertiary education, vocational training, adult education and lifelong learning without discrimination and on an equal basis with others.
 To this end, States Parties shall ensure that reasonable accommodation is provided to persons with disabilities.

-Speeches from Human Rights Day 2012 forum on the right to education in the ACT Human Rights Act:
+Right to education in the ACT Human Rights Act

 Other international scrutiny